 If it’s too late for that, it really isn’t the end of the world.
 Here are a few options:

 - Buy the domain name from the current owner.
 You might try to contact the domain owner yourself via the email address in our WHOIS domain lookup tool.
-GoDaddy also offers a Domain Buy Service that can contact the owner on your behalf.
+GoDaddy also offers a Domain Buy Service that will contact the owner on your behalf.
 Once you’ve successfully purchased the domain, use domain transfer to move it to your GoDaddy account.

 - Register an alternative domain.
 GoDaddy helps you with this by suggesting some available alternatives right on the domain search results page.

 - The .ca registry offers a great resource, “The ultimate guide to choosing a domain name.”
 This downloadable eBook will help you find the one that’s right for you.